Immunoglobulin G: Function

 IgG antibodies are generated following class switching and maturation of the antibody response, thus they participate predominantly in the secondary immune response.

-IgG is secreted as a monomer that is small in size allowing it to easily perfuse tissues.
+IgG is secreted as a monomer that is small in size allowing it to easily diffuse into tissues.
 It is the only antibody isotype that has receptors to facilitate passage through the human placenta, thereby providing protection to the fetus in utero.
 Along with IgA secreted in the breast milk, residual IgG absorbed through the placenta provides the neonate with humoral immunity before its own immune system develops.
 Colostrum contains a high percentage of IgG, especially bovine colostrum.
 In individuals with prior immunity to a pathogen, IgG appears about 24–48 hours after antigenic stimulation.

 Therefore, in the first six months of life, the newborn has the same antibodies as the mother and the child can defend itself against all the pathogens that the mother encountered in her life (even if only through vaccination) until these antibodies are degraded.
 This repertoire of immunoglobulins is crucial for the newborns who are very sensitive to infections, especially within the respiratory and digestive systems.

 IgG are also involved in the regulation of allergic reactions.
 According to Finkelman, there are two pathways of systemic anaphylaxis: antigens can cause systemic anaphylaxis in mice through classic pathway by cross-linking IgE bound to the mast cell receptor FcεRI, stimulating the release of both histamine and platelet activating factor (PAF).
-In the alternative pathway antigens form complexes with IgG, which then cross-link macrophage receptor FcγRIII and stimulates only PAF release.
+In the alternative pathway, antigens form complexes with IgG, which then cross-link macrophage receptor FcγRIII and stimulates only PAF release.

 IgG antibodies can prevent IgE mediated anaphylaxis by intercepting a specific antigen before it binds to mast cell–associated IgE.
 Consequently, IgG antibodies block systemic anaphylaxis induced by small quantities of antigen but can mediate systemic anaphylaxis induced by larger quantities.

 Structure

 IgG antibodies are large globular proteins made of four peptide chains; two identical γ (gamma) heavy chains of about 50 kDa and two identical light chains of about 25 kDa.
 The resulting tetrameric quaternary structure, therefore, has a total molecular weight of about 150 kDa.
 The two heavy chains are linked to each other and to a light chain each by disulfide bonds.
 The resulting tetramer has two identical halves, which together form a Y-like shape.
 Each end of the fork contains an identical antigen binding site.
-The various regions and domains of a typical IgG are depicted in the figure "Anatomy of an IgG".
+The various regions and domains of a typical IgG are depicted in the figure "Anatomy of an IgG."

 The Fc regions of IgGs bear a highly conserved N-glycosylation site at asparagine 297 in the constant region of the heavy chain.
 The N-glycans attached to this site are predominantly core-fucosylated biantennary structures of the complex type.
 In addition, small amounts of these N-glycans also bear bisecting GlcNAc and α-2,6-linked sialic acid residues.
 The N-glycan composition in IgG has been linked to several autoimmune, infectious and metabolic diseases.